Skip to Content

 It’s like magic!

-Plus, using parchment paper liners means that you don’t have to grease your muffin pans with oil or butter, which saves you some calories and hassle.
+Plus, using parchment paper liners means that you don’t have to grease your miniature muffin tins with oil, butter, or nonstick cooking spray, which saves you some calories and hassle.

 And let’s be honest, who wants to scrub off sticky muffin pans for hours on end?